azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 Population data at the census block level is derived from the US Decennial Census(released in 2020) collected by the US Census Bureau.

-### Chicago.shp
+### Chicago Shapefile
-- `Abstract`: Brief description of the data source
+- `Abstract`: TIGER/Line shapefile of the city boundaries of Chicago, IL.
+Does not include any demographic data.
 - `Spatial Coverage`: Chicago, IL
 - `Spatial Resolution`: Census-designated place
 - `Spatial Reference System`: EPSG:32616
 - `Temporal Coverage`: 2017-2021
 - `Temporal Resolution`: N/A
-- `Lineage`: Retrieved using the Tigris R package
+- `Lineage`: Retrieved using the [Tigris](https://github.com/walkerke/tigris) R package
-- `Distribution`: Distributed by the US Census Bureau
+- `Distribution`: Distributed by the [US Census Bureau](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html)
 - `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*
 - `Data Quality`: Quality unknown
 - `Variables`: For each variable, enter the following information.
 If you have two or more variables per data source, you may want to present this information in table form (shown below)